-By instructing us before an offer is accepted, we can review the legal title and paperwork a buyer will require to ensure all is compliant and have the contract pack ready to send.
+Before an offer is accepted, you should instruct a solicitor when selling your house.
+This allows them to review the legal title and paperwork a buyer will require to ensure all is compliant and have the contract pack ready to send.

 The legal fees for selling a house vary depending on the location, complexity of the transaction and the size of the property.
 Our fees typically range between £750 and £1,500 (plus VAT).
 An idea of expected costs can be seen on our residential property pricing guidelines page.

-Whilst you do not need a solicitor to sell your house in England and Wales, the risks of doing your own conveyancing if you don't have the experience in doing so are very high.
+Whilst you do not need to use a solicitor to buy or sell your house in England and Wales, the risks of doing your own conveyancing if you don't have the experience in doing so are very high.
 Selling your house can be a complicated process, especially if your property is leasehold and you have a mortgage to redeem.

 By using a conveyancer, you will have peace of mind that the process will be completed correctly.
 It will also give you more time to focus on the other aspects of your house move.